abozain1/Library/README.md

-fetched data was 5 categories and 250 item and u suuposed to click on a specific category to display its data
+fetched data is 5 categories and 250 item and u suuposed to click on a specific category to display its data